AcevedoR/hexagonal-architecture-presentation/README.md

 ## Warning
-This project was made to demonstrate a refactoring following hexa archi, it was made for a quick demo, some pom.xml may be broken
+This project was made to demonstrate a refactoring following hexa archi, it was made for a quick demo, some code and pom.xml may be ugly, and broken